360-poster-session-presentation

 Frequently Asked Questions

 Grants and loans are calculated based on the cost and number of courses in which you enroll and are billed for each term.
 These awards do not apply to waived, test-out, or transfer credit courses.
 If course enrollment is changed during a given term, your financial aid award will be adjusted accordingly.
-Social Work Grant is awarding for a maximum of 18 units per year.
+Social Work Grant is awarded for a maximum of 18 units

 Additional loan opportunities are available through the Federal Graduate PLUS Loan or a Private Alternative Loan (from a lender of your choice) to help meet your additional costs.
 These loans require a separate application and credit check.